-Ways First-time Homebuyers Can Protect Their Down Payment from Scams
+What First-time Homebuyers Can Do to Protect Their Down Payment from Scams?

 One of the worst things that inexperienced homebuyers can do is to send their down payment to crooks, instead of sending it to their title company.
 Once the down payment has been transferred, it’s already too late for unsuspecting homebuyers to realize that they’ve become scam victims.
 As a first-time homebuyer, it’s critical that you ensure your down payment goes directly to your title company.